Maximus Jones

 Maximus Jones (born 5 September 2004) is an Australian-born Thai tennis player.

-Jones has a career high ATP singles ranking of world No. 353 achieved on 13 October 2025.
-He also has a career high doubles ranking of No. 383 achieved on 2 December 2024.
+Jones has a career high ATP singles ranking of world No. 301 achieved on 9 February 2026 and a career high doubles ranking of No. 383 achieved on 2 December 2024.

 Jones represents Thailand at the Davis Cup, where he has a win/loss record of 5–5.

 Professional career

 2025: Maiden Challenger title, top 500

 In April, Jones won his maiden title in Abidjan, as a qualifier, defeating Ričardas Berankis in the final.
 Jones became the youngest player from Thailand to win a Challenger title.

+In December 2025 in the 33rd South East Asian Games Jones won a gold medal in the Mens Singles and a gold medal in the Mens Doubles for tennis.